morrowind-modding/tes3cs-manual/content/getting-started/tutorials/landscape-tutorial.md

 ## 2. &nbsp; &nbsp; Find an area to build on.

 Landscape is infinite in *Morrowind.* It goes on forever.
 Most of it is underwater though.
 An infinite ocean surrounds the game area.
-You can add your own islands and continents there, or modify the landscape on the existing map.
+You can [[landscape-shaping|add your own islands and continents]] there, or modify the landscape on the existing map.
 If you wish to edit the landscape that is already there, you’ll probably want to find a place that isn’t too close to any existing towns.
 For our demo, we’ll start with an area off the existing continent that is just water.

 ## 3. &nbsp; &nbsp; Shape the landscape.

 The landscape is a “height map” made up of vertices.
 You can pull these vertices up and down to shape the landscape. &nbsp; You can only move them up and down because this keeps the massive amount of landscape data to a reasonable level for storage.

 Click the landscape button on the toolbar to enter landscape editing mode.
-Your clicks in the render window will now move and select the landscape points, instead of world objects.
+Your clicks in the [[the-render-window|render window]] will now move and select the landscape points, instead of world objects.

 ![[using-landscape-editor-in-tes3cs.png]]

 A red circle shows how big of an area you will be pulling up and down.
 By changing the Radius and Falloff %, you choose how the vertices move as you select and move the mouse up and down.
-Start pulling the landscape up so it’s over the water.
+Start pulling the landscape up so it’s over the [[water-layer|water]].

 ![[raising-landscape-above-water-in-tes3cs.png]]